 Yes, you should ask him if he has checked in to the Vendormate system.
-If not, you should ask the vendor to register with Vendormate and either wear a Vendormate ID badge or obtain a digital badge.
-Remember, reps should always register and check in with Vendormate when they are on TTUHSC premises.
+If not, you should ask the vendor to register with Vendormate and wear a Vendormate ID badge.
+Remember, reps should always wear Vendormate ID badges when they are on TTUHSC premises.